 - vacuum hose to the right of the intake pipe;

-- brake booster vacuum hose from intake pipe.
+- brake booster vacuum hose from the intake manifold.

 9. Disconnect the throttle cable.

-10. Briefly open the fuel tank cap and relieve excess pressure in the fuel system.
+10. Open the fuel tank cap briefly and relieve excess pressure in the fuel system.

 11. Disconnect all electrical wires leading to the engine.
 To facilitate subsequent installation, pre-mark the wires with adhesive tape.
 For example: